Coupled reaction-diffusion equations on adjacent domains: Two adjacent half-spaces

 \begin{proposition} Assume

-Then, for $c<c^*_\infty=c_a$, $c\sim c^*_\infty$, there exist arbitrarily small, non-negative, compactly supported, stationary subsolutions of \eqref{0eq:1.13}.
+Then, for $c<c_a$, $c\sim c_a$, where $c_a$ is the one given in \eqref{0eq:1.11}, there exist arbitrarily small, non-negative, compactly supported, stationary, generalized subsolutions of \eqref{0eq:1.13}.

-\begin{proof} Since the proof is quite long and requires many constructions, we divide it in several steps: in Step 1 we consider a penalized truncated version of the linearizion of \eqref{0eq:1.13} around $(0,0)$, and we introduce and study some auxiliary curves associated to it; in Step 2 we define, using the curves of Step 1, an approximate speed of propagation $c^*_L$ and construct compactly supported subsolutions for $c<c^*_L$, $c\sim c^*_L$; finally, in Step 3, we show that, as $L\to+\infty$, $c^*_L$ converges to $c_a$.
-This, together with Step 2, will imply, by taking a sufficiently large $L$, the existence of the desired subsolutions for $c$ smaller and arbitrarily close to $c_a$.
+\begin{proof} Since the proof is quite long and requires many constructions, we divide it into several steps.
+In Step 1 we consider the linearization of \eqref{0eq:1.13} around $(0,0)$ with a penalization, i.e., with $f'(0)$ and $g'(0)$ replaced by slightly smaller numbers, and a truncation at the hyperplanes $\{x_N=\pm L\}$, where we impose homogeneous Dirichlet boundary conditions.
+In this setting, our goal will be the construction of compactly supported solutions with a specified form by adjusting some auxiliary parameters.
+Such an adjustment will lead us to the study of the relative position of certain planar curves.
+In Step 2 we define, for large enough $L$ and using the curves introduced in Step 1, an approximate speed of propagation $c^*_L$, and we construct arbitrarily small, compactly supported subsolutions of \eqref{0eq:1.13} for $c<c^*_L$, $c\sim c^*_L$.
+Finally, in Step 3, we show that, as $L\to+\infty$, $c^*_L$ converges to $c_a$.
+This, together with Step 2, will imply, by taking a sufficiently large $L$, the existence of the desired subsolutions for $c$ smaller than and arbitrarily close to $c_a$.

-\emph{Step 1.} We first look for stationary solutions of a penalized version of the linearizion of \eqref{0eq:1.13} around $(0,0)$, i.e. solutions of \eqref{0eq:1.13} with additional transport in the $x_1$ direction and $g(u)$ and $f(v)$ respectively replaced by $(g'(0)-\t)u$ and $(f'(0)-\t)v$, $\t\sim 0$.